 Has Dr. Chong been performing surgery or any other procedures?

 During the middle of March, our surgery center and treatment rooms were closed for procedures in support of The State of California and the American Society of Plastic Surgery.
 At that time, plastic surgery centers and medical spas were directed to suspend all elective medical procedures.
 This directive was established to achieve a variety of goals: limit opportunities for transmission (while we were learning more about transmission), and reserve the needed supply of personal protective equipment (PPE) required to provide staff safety during treatments and procedures.
 We supported this directive in the interest of maintaining the safety and health of our patients, staff, and our Orange County community.
 This directive has since been lifted, and we have resumed a modified surgery schedule in our Newport Beach Plastic Surgery Center.

-Requesting a virtual consult is simple!
+Requesting a virtual appointment is simple!
 Click the link below to submit your request.
-Please feel free to send photos along with your request of the areas you would like to discuss at the time of your consultation.
-For faster scheduling, please complete your new patient packet.
+Please feel free to send a current set of photos along with your request of the areas you would like to discuss at the time of your consultation.
+If this is your first time meeting Dr. Lavinia Chong, or if it has been more than three years since your last appointment, please complete your updated patient packet to expedite the scheduling process.
 To complete your forms electronically, you may download Adobe Fill & Sign or DocuSign.
 Or you may download your forms, fill-in, and save then simply send back to us via email.
 If you encounter any problems, please feel free to call the office or email our patient concierge.